How Will This COLD Weather Affect Your LAWN?

 How can I protect my lawn?

 As we mentioned earlier in this article, environmental effects to your lawn are unpredictable and unavoidable.
 Preventative measures can be implemented such as applying a winterize application (potassium) for root strength and/or cover the warm season grass areas with some type of tarp or pine straw.
-This will help minimize the damage to your lawn, but realizing what you’re up against is crucial.
+This will help minimize the damage to your lawn.
 To determine if, and how much, damage has occurred, samples can be evaluated by a licensed lawn care service professional and recommendations be made accordingly.
 Depending on the extent of damage, seeding or sodding may be necessary.
 Lawn maintenance can be tedious but the results are phenomenal.
 If you have any other questions, please submit them here: Lawn Question(s)

 4-EverGreen Lawn Care, LLC